-AS ONDINANT BUSINESS 1.
-To receive the Audited Financial Statements for the financial year ended 31 December 2018 together with the Reports of the Directors and Auditors thereon.
+AS ORDINARY BUSINESS 1.
+To receive the Audited Financial Statements for the financial year ended 31 December 2019 together with the Reports of the Directors and Auditors thereon.
 Please refer to Note 1 2.
-To declare a final single tier dividend of 0.80 sen per ordinary share in respect of the financial year ended 31 December 2018.
+To declare a final single tier dividend of 0.80 sen per ordinary share in respect of the financial year ended 31 December 2019.
 (Resolution 1) 3.
-To approve the payment of Directors' fees of RM282,600.00 and benefits of RM39,600.00 for the financial year ended 31 December 2018.
+To approve the payment of Directors' fees of RM290,400.00 and benefits of RM40,200.00 for the financial year ended 31 December 2019.
 (Resolution 2) 4.
-To approve the payment of Directors' fees and benefits up to RM332,000.00 for the financial year ending 31 December 2019.
+To approve the payment of Directors' fees and benefits up to RM465,000.00 from 1 January 2020 until the next Annual General Meeting.
 (Resolution 3) 5.
-To re-elect the following Directors who are retiring by rotation, pursuant to Article 96 of the Constitution of the Company, and being eligible, offer themselves for re-election: a) Ir.
-Koh Thong How (Resolution 4) b) Mr. Kan King Choy (Resolution 5) 6.
+To re-elect the following Directors who are retiring by rotation, pursuant to Clause 104 of the Constitution of the Company, and being eligible, offer themselves for re-election: a) Mr. Tan Boon Kok (Resolution 4) b) Mr. Ng Kok Ann (Resolution 5) 6.
+To re-elect the following Director who is retiring pursuant to Clause 110 of the Constitution of the Company, and being eligible, offer himself for re-election: a) Mr. Wee Swee Cheng (Resolution 6) 7.
 To re-appoint Messrs CAS Malaysia PLT as auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-(Resolution 6)
+(Resolution 7) 40 CDECIAL DUCINESS